cris-accasiam/auto-wsus/readme.md

 - updates for x86
 - updates for all Windows 10 versions before 22H2

+You will need to run the script from an account with admin rights on the WSUS server.

 # Parameters
 ## AutoDecline
 Decline WSUS updates that are preview, beta, superseded, language packs, drivers.
 Decline all updates for ARM and x86 architectures.